ambiorix-web/ambiorix/docs/guide/project.md

 # Project & Templates

-The easiest way to get setup by creating an ambiorix project.
+The easiest way to get setup is by creating an ambiorix project.
 This will setup a static directory, 404 page, websockets, etc.

 ## Project